glycerine/zebrapack/README.md

 The resulting binary encoding is very similar in style to protobufs/Thrift/Capn'Proto.
 However it is much more friendly to other (dynamic) languages.
 Also it is screaming fast (see benchmarks below).

+Once we have a schema, we can be very strongly typed, and be very efficient.
+We borrow the idea of field deprecation from FlatBuffers.
+For conflicting update detection, we use CapnProto's field numbering discipline.
+We add support for the `omitempty` tag.
+In fact, in ZebraPack, all fields are `omitempty`.
+If they are empty they won't be serialized on the wire.
+Like FlatBuffers and Protobufs, this enables one to define a very large schema of possibilities, and then only transmit a very small (efficient) portion of that schema over the wire.

-The code here descends from the fantastic msgpack code generator https://github.com/tinylib/msgp by Philip Hofer.
+Full credit: the code here descends from the fantastic msgpack code generator https://github.com/tinylib/msgp by Philip Hofer.

 Note that we continue to offer straight msgpack2 serialization and deserialization, and we add support for the `omitempty` tag for efficiency.
 To get msgpack2 instead of zebrapack, just leave off the `-fast` flag to `zebrapack`.
 In other words, by default we codegen for msgpack2.
 To engage the zebrapack serialization you would simply add the `-fast` (and optionally `-fast-strings`) flags to the `zebrapack` run.
 The defaults may change in the future.